jhamlet/protean/API.md

 **Returns**: [ProteanFiniteStateMachine](#ProteanFiniteStateMachine) - the current instance
 <a name="ProteanFiniteStateMachine#remove"></a>
 ##proteanFiniteStateMachine.remove(name)
-Remove the named state.
-If the state is the current one, it will try to exit it first, and if it does so, will then destroy the state.
-If it can not, it will not.
+Remove the named state unless the state is the current one.

 **Params**